chatdaddy/typescript-client/README.md

 3. Run example scripts using `yarn ts-node examples/{example-script}`
 	- Eg. `yarn ts-node examples/send-message`

-### Rate Limits
-{
-	public: 500,
-	authenticated: 50,
-	total: 1000,
-}

-The rate limits for unauth

 ### Transcoding Attachments
 You should use the "permanentlyStoreAttachments" of "MessagesApi" to save the decoded attachments to your messages.
 Calling this route for a given message will save the attachment to the message and return the attachment object.